SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/03-If-Else.md

 }
 ```

-The condition represents an expression that is considered to be either truthy or falsy.
+The condition represents an expression that is considered to be either `truthy` or `falsy`.

 Because a condition can’t be simultaneously `true` and `false`, the `if`-statement and the `else`-statement of an `if-else` statement can **never both run**.

 If the condition in the `if`-statement returns `true`, we enter the condition body of the `if`-statement.

-If the condition in the `if`-statement returns `false`, we will enter the construction body of the `else`-statement and the code inside it executes.
+If the condition in the `if`-statement returns `false`, we will enter the construction body of the `else`-statement and the code inside it, executes.

-Both the if-statement and the else-statement can consist of a single statement or multiple statements that are enclosed in braces `{ }`.
+Both the `if`-statement and the `else`-statement can consist of a single statement or multiple statements that are enclosed in braces `{ }`.

 For a single statement, the braces are optional but recommended.

-The statement or statements in the if-statement and the else-statement can be of any kind, including another `if`-statement nested inside the original `if`- statement.
+The statement or statements in the `if`-statement and the `else`-statement can be of any kind, including another `if`-statement nested inside the original `if`- statement.

 ## Example: Weather
 This is an extended version of the example from the previous slide.